 - Catalase negative (this test helps to differentiate Streptococcus spp from Staphylococcus spp).

-- Group A Streptococci: β-Hemolytic streptococcus are arranged into groups A-U (Known as Lancefield groups) on the basis of antigenic differences in C carbohydrate.
+- Group A Streptococci: β-Hemolytic streptococci are arranged into groups A-U (Known as Lancefield groups) on the basis of antigenic differences in C carbohydrate.

 - Bacitracin sensitive: the growth of S. pyogenes is inhibited by Bacitracin, which is an important diagnostic criterion.